 #7: Responsibly Submit Annual Reports

-All limited liability companies in Maine, after their creation, are obliged to submit their annual reports to the Secretary of State.
+All limited liability companies in Maine, after their creation, are obliged to submit their annual (or biennial) reports.
+For more details on how to file an annual report or state-specific fee, read our article on LLC annual (or biennial) report.

 Additional Information on Forming an LLC in Maine